 In 2003 Dr. Arthur Agatston published a hugely successful book called, The South Beach Diet.
 How successful?
-To date over 11 million people have tried the diet, and more recently the book was adapted into a meal-delivery diet based on the principles of the book. (and promoted by realty-tv celebrity Jesse James Decker)
+To date, over 11 million people have tried the diet, and more recently the book was adapted into a meal-delivery diet based on the principles of the book. (and promoted by reality-tv celebrity Jesse James Decker)

-Unlike some diets, the South Beach Diet (reviews) doesn’t label all carbs as “bad,” knowing that the ones you get from sources like fruits and veggies are very good for you.
-That’s why the South Beach Diet menu is low in bad carbs, but high in protein and good carbs, which help regulate your blood sugar levels.
+Unlike some diets, the South Beach Diet (phase 1) doesn’t label all carbs as “bad,” knowing that the ones you get from sources like fruits and veggies are very good for you.
+That’s why the South Beach Diet menu is low in bad carbs but high in protein and good carbs, which help regulate your blood sugar levels.

 The South Beach Diet has 3 phases, starting with the crucial “Phase 1,” which is restrictive, breaking you of bad eating habits and preparing your body for sustainable long-term weight loss in phase 2.